jcbyte/TripTab/readme.md

 # <img src="assets/favicon.png" height="40"> &nbsp;TripTab

-This app allows you to record your mileage every time you fill up and will calculate your cars efficiency (cost per mile).
+This app allows you to record your mileage every time you fill up and will calculate your car's efficiency (cost per mile).

 ## Run Locally